larajax/docs/api/reference.md

 --------- | ------------
-[data-request](./attributes/request.md) | makes a request to a given AJAX handler [data-request-data](./attributes/request-data.md) | supplies postback data with the request [data-request-trigger](./attributes/request-trigger.md) | the event that triggers the request [data-request-update](./attributes/request-update.md) | request specified partial view updates
+[data-request](./attributes/request.md) | makes a request to a given AJAX handler [data-request-data](./attributes/request-data.md) | supplies postback data with the request [data-request-query](./attributes/request-query.md) | supplies query data with the request and modifies the URL [data-request-trigger](./attributes/request-trigger.md) | the event that triggers the request [data-request-update](./attributes/request-update.md) | request specified partial view updates